iarna/iarna-pg/README.md

   ```
 * And finally, if you want to construct portions of WHERE clauses, an object
   with only a key of `_` and a value of the object to become the where
   clause.
-The output is parenthesised and the fields are separted with
+The output is parenthesised and the fields are separated with
   ` AND ` instead of `, `.
   Specific value types differ in:
   * Null values are emitted as `field IS NULL` instead of `field=NULL`